The Hilbert Series of the Irreducible Quotient of the Polynomial Representation of the Rational Cherednik Algebra of Type $A_{n-1}$ in Characteristic $p$ for $p|n-1$: The case

 Notice that the cases $r=2$ and $r=3$ are the same, because the polynomial $(x_2-x_3)(x_1-x_2-x_3)$ is invariant under the operator $-\sigma_{23}$, and since the Dunkl operator is linear, they yield the same result.

 First, note that Now we check the action of $D_{y_2}$.
 We find that Finally, it remains to check $D_{y_r}f$ for $r>3$.
-Note that this leaves Thus $D_{y_i}f=0$ for all $i$, which implies that $(x_j-x_k)(x_i-x_j-x_k)$ is singular. \end{proof} \begin{prop} The following is a basis for the degree $2$ singular polynomials: \begin{itemize} \item $(x_1-x_i)(x_2-x_1-x_i)$ for $i=3,4,\dots , n-1$ \item $(x_j-x_2)(x_i-x_j-x_2)$ for each unordered pair $(i,j)$ where $i,j\le n-1$, with the order of $i$ and $j$ chosen arbitrarily. \end{itemize} \end{prop} \begin{proof} Perform the substitution for $x_n$ and consider only indices between $1$ and $n-1$ inclusive.
+Note that this leaves Thus $D_{y_i}f=0$ for all $i$, which implies that $(x_j-x_k)(x_i-x_j-x_k)$ is singular. \end{proof} \begin{prop} The following is a basis for the degree $2$ singular polynomials: \begin{itemize} \item $(x_1-x_i)(x_2-x_1-x_i)$ for $i=3,4,\dots , n-1$ \item $(x_j-x_2)(x_i-x_j-x_2)$ for all (unordered) combinations of $i\ne j$ with $i,j\le n-1$. \end{itemize} \end{prop} \begin{proof} Perform the substitution for $x_n$ and consider only indices between $1$ and $n-1$ inclusive.
 Notice that this does not affect singular polynomials which depend on $x_n$, since those are in fact a combination of singular polynomials without an $x_n$: